pantos-io/research-go-ethrelay/README.md

 This deploys the contract responsible for verifying the Proof of Work (PoW) of a block.

 5. Submit the correct epoch data to the Ethash contract with `go-ethrelay submit epoch <EPOCH_NO>`.
-Depending on which block will be submitted as genesis block to the ETH Relay contract, the correct epoch data can be calculated as `EPOCH_NO = BLOCK_NO / 30000` floored.
+Depending on which block will be submitted as genesis block to the ETH Relay contract in the following step, the correct epoch data can be calculated as `EPOCH_NO = BLOCK_NO / 30000` floored.
 This may take a while.
     > e.g., for genesis block 8084509, the correct epoch data is 269